AdmiJW/Spring-Boot/spring_security_getting_started/README.md

 * **Servlet Filters** - Any Spring web application is basically just **one** servlet: `DispatcherServlet` that redirects incoming HTTP requests to your `@Controllers` or `@RestControllers`.

 * Sadly, there is no security features inside the `DispatcherServlet` itself, and we do not want to implement securities inside our own `@Controllers`!
-(It would be disasterous).
-Optimally, the authentication and authorization should be done before the request even hit our `@Controllers`!
+Optimally, the authentication and authorization should be done before the request even hit our `@Controllers`, so that the controllers only contain business logic and nothing else.

 * Therefore, we can add **filters** in front of servlets.
 Think about writing a `SecurityFilter` and configure it in the Tomcat (servlet container/application server) to filter every incoming HTTP request before it hits our servlet.

     ![Basic Concept of SecurityFilter](https://www.marcobehler.com/images/servletfilter-1a.png)

-* A very basic SecurityFilter that filters HTTP requests, may conceptually look like the following: *(Don't try to understand the exact method, just look at the name and grasp the concept of what it does)*
+* A very basic `SecurityFilter` that filters HTTP requests, may conceptually look like the following: *(This is not even real implementation, just a proof of concept)*

     ```java
     import javax.servlet.*;